What is a Request for Proposal (RFP)?

-What Should I Include in a Payroll RFP?
+What Should I Include in a Payroll Request for Proposal?

 Overview of the Project

 The first step of an RFP should be a background introduction to the project and why you need the project to be completed.
-This gives vendors a quick idea of whether their expertise and services can meet your demands.
+This gives vendors a quick idea of whether their expertise and services can meet your demands or not.
 It also allows vendors to include all the information they deem relevant for the project.

 Provide a brief background about your company but only include important information like core values, office locations, number of employees, number of legal entities and expected services, etc.

 State the key objective and expectations you expect to see after accomplishing the project.
 As part of this, it’s also important to provide an overview of your current systems and processes so that the payroll services company can provide a scalable solution that leverages and integrates with your existing HR or HCM systems, time attendance software, and financial and business intelligence/reporting systems where possible.

 Set out the timeline you expect the project to be completed and give an estimated go-live date.
 This will give your vendors an opportunity to let you know whether they can achieve your expectations.

 Building mutual trust between your organisation and your potential vendor is crucial for a strong strategic partnership.
 Be honest with the problems you’ve faced or any potential issues that could cause problems during the project.